khaledtamer22/Docker-Dockerize-.NET-Application/README.md

 # Dockerize .Net core application with docker

-1- Open your CLI in the root folder of the application after you download the application
+1- Open your CLI in the root folder of the application after you download the repository

 2- Build the image using the following command
 `docker build --tag imageName .`